dqrobotics/dqrobotics.github.io/docs/installation/cpp.rst

 .. warning::
   The Json11 interface package for now has limited functionality and can only import :code:`DQ_SerialManipulator` instances.

-The interface between DQ Robotics and Json11_ can be downloaded with
+The interface between DQ Robotics and Json11_ can be installed with

 .. code-block:: bash